ki1ian/lena/README.md

 5. python bot.py

 ## Adding Lena to Your Server
+> Note: Lena is currently private and in development.
+Please check back later.
 1. Click this invite link: []
 2. Select the server you'd like to add Lena to (you'll need "Manage Server" permissions)
 3. Review the requested permissions and click "Authorize"